rabindranathfv/node-api-payments-gateways/README.md

 To prevent a certain file or directory from being linted, add it to `.eslintignore`.

+## Endpoint-Documentation

+all the request are going to save in a folder called `postma-collection` you can import this file and use in postman
 ## Solutions

 for the actual challenge i can think in 3 diferentes solutions based on software design patterns and architecture layers patterns.